jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 The CPAB exposes a HTTP REST API for runtime interactions with the CPA.
-The API allows triggering the autoscaler through a HTTP request, retrieving metrics without evaluating, and retrieving evaluations without scaling as part of a dry run.
+The API allows triggering the autoscaler through a HTTP request, retrieving metrics without evaluating and retrieving evaluations without scaling as part of a dry run.

 This API allows the CPAB to be controlled externally, either through an